acmdas/das_fieldstones/appearances.md

 # INTRODUCTION

-There may be times when what is most needed is, not so much a new discovery or a new idea as a different ‘slant’; I mean a comparatively slight readjustment in our way of looking at the things and ideas on which attention is already fixed.
+There may be times when what is most needed is, not so much a new discovery or a new idea as a different ‘slant’; I mean a comparatively slight readjustment in our *way* of looking at the things and ideas on which attention is already fixed.

 Draw a rectangular glass box in perspective—not too precise perspective (for the receding lines must be kept parallel, instead of converging)—and look at it.
 It has a front and a back, a top and a bottom.
-But slide your hand across it in the required direction and look again: you may find that what you thought was the inside of the top has become its outside, while th outside of the front wall has changed to the inside of the back wall, and vice versa.
+But slide your hand across it in the required direction and look again: you may find that what you thought was the inside of the top has become its outside, while the outside of the front wall has changed to the inside of the back wall, and vice versa.
 The visual readjustment was slight, for the box has not only turned inside out but is also lying at quite a different angle.

 The book which follows has been written in the belief that it might be possible to slide a sort of hand across a good many of the things and ideas upon which the attention of western humanity has been concerned for the last two or three hundred years, and upon which the attention of the East is rapidly becoming fixed in the same way.
 The helping ‘hand’ which it has been sought to apply in this way is, simply, a *sustained* acceptance by the reader of the relation assumed by physical science to subsist between human consciousness on the one hand and, on the other, the familiar world of which that consciousness is aware.